Adding dynamic form elements using AHAH

 1. Understanding how your AHAH form should work

 Once you have attached an #ahah binding to a form element, there is a pretty strict set-up involved in getting it to work according to best practices.
-Here is an overview of what needs to be in place:
+Here is an overview of the steps:

 So, how does your form actually get changed?